-However, we are talking about other points where it is important not to rush to serve as soon as possible.
+However, we are talking about other points where it is essential not to rush to serve as soon as possible.
 As in standard tennis, you have the right to tap the ball on the table or the floor several times before performing the service.
-Of the psychological tactics, this is the most important of the 7 best tips to improve table tennis fast.
+Of the psychological tactics, this is the most important of the seven best tips to improve table tennis fast.

 When should I take a break?

-A break is never bad to make.
-There are certain moments during the match when it is crucial to take a break to improve your game and the result of the match.
+A break is never wrong to make.
+There are certain moments during the match when it is crucial to take a break to improve your game and the game’s result.

 For example, when an opponent gets several points in a row.
-Then if you slow down a bit with the service or waiting for the service, you can influence him to interrupt his good series of points.
+Then if you slow down a bit with the service or wait for the service, you can influence him to interrupt his excellent series of points.

 The second most important moment is when the result is 8:8 or 9:9.
-Then, 2 points can decide the winner, and that is why it is important to tap the ball a little or take a towel.
+Then, 2 points can decide the winner, and that is why it is crucial to tap the ball a little or take a towel.
 As you do this, think of the next point.
-That way, you will be better prepared than if you were served in a hurry right away.
+You will be better prepared than if you were served in a hurry right away.

 The third moment and my favorite for the break are when you lead by 4,5 points difference, and your opponent only gets you a point difference.
 Then, with a short break, you stop his series just when he thought he would catch up with you.
 As he gets closer, he has self-confidence, but you will break his series of points with that break.